hyprwm/hyprland-wiki/content/nvidia/_index.md

 For maximum performance and support with newer cards, running either of the first two setups is recommended as it contains some vital optimizations and power management support for newer GPUs.

 > [!WARNING]
-> For those on the NVIDIA 50xx series of graphics cards (5090, 5080, etc) or newer, the open drivers are **REQUIRED**; the older proprietary drivers will not work.
+> For those on the NVIDIA 50xx series of graphics cards (5090, 5080, etc.) or newer, the open drivers are **REQUIRED**; the older proprietary drivers will not work.

-According to [NVIDIA](https://developer.nvidia.com/blog/nvidia-transitions-fully-towards-open-source-gpu-kernel-modules/), the open source kernel modules are also recommended for use with Turing and Ampere cards.
+According to [NVIDIA](https://developer.nvidia.com/blog/nvidia-transitions-fully-towards-open-source-gpu-kernel-modules/), the open source kernel modules are also recommended for the Turing and Ampere architectures.
 This includes the 16xx and 20xx series of consumer cards and later.
 Your mileage may vary, so please try both of them if your card is supported by both.